![]() |

 What if the buy order is not executed on the day of the order?

 The trade signal will usually disappear within one trading day.
 If the signal does disappear the thesis of imminent price movement has weakened.
 Any opened buy orders should be carefully monitored as new momentum may be delayed several days.
-Cancel the order if unfilled after 5 days or more. -
+Cancel the order if unfilled after 5 days or more.

-What to do with a sell tip?
+What to do with a sell signal?

-To keep things simple Stocksaurus is reporting 'Long' Trade Signals.
-A Sell Stop price is computed when the data shows a pattern that historically leads to a downward trend.
-Use this price in a 'Stop Limit' order to protect your positions if you are 'long' (holding) the stock.
+To keep things simple Stocksaurus is focused in 'Long' or 'Buy' Trade Signals.
+A Sell Stop price on a 'Sell' Signal is computed when the data shows a pattern that historically leads to a downward trend.
+Use this price in a 'Stop-Limit' order to protect your positions if you are 'long' (holding) the stock.
 You may use the same price as a 'Sell Short' price if you are inclined to short stocks.
 The trade signal will usually disappear within one trading day.
 If the signal does disappear the thesis of imminent price movement has weakened.
 Any opened sell stop orders may remain to protect gains.
-If the stock price allows, you should continue to move the sell stop price higher or use a trailing stop loss order to protect your position. -
+If the stock price allows, you should continue to move the sell stop price higher or use a trailing stop loss order to protect your position.

 Why do some signals seem contrary to what the chart shows?

 Stocksaurus may find that an artificial intelligence-based strategy produces the best results on backtesting as opposed to using technically based signals.
 You may even see a buy signal in a strong downtrend.
-In this case the signal is based on learning an association of a near term price reversal with a complex data pattern that may not be readily apparent in reviewing standard charts and technical metrics. -
+In this case the signal is based on learning an association of a near term price reversal with a complex data pattern that may not be readily apparent in reviewing standard charts and technical metrics.

 Why can't I add my own stocks?